Norwich striker backs former club Millwall to be contenders

+Norwich City striker Steve Morison is confident his former club Millwall will repeat the success they enjoyed last season.
 Morison scored 17 times as the Lions narrowly missed out on the play-offs in their first season back in the second-tier last term.

 The Wales international has since earned a switch to newly-promoted Premier League outfit Norwich.